Deopham History

 Defaulters

-Defaulters are amerced 3d each.
+Defaulters were amerced 3d each.

 Footnotes